SePHTaN/semanticHomeMenu/heatpump/semanticHomeMenu_Heatpump.md

 All icons are .svg files.
 In the table above i only listed the name !
 So pump-on effectively is the file pump-on.svg.

 ### The Widget parts
+To add them follow the normal procedure to add a widget in _developer tools/widgets_.
+Press the plus button in the bottom right corner and overwrite everything with the contents of the according *.yaml file.

 If everything gone right, you don't made mistakes with the naming, the Widget should be ready for use.